-Graham’s body was discovered by a maid at around 12:30pm on July 20.
-This was around the same time her mother filed a missing persons report after she failed to show up for work as a corrections officer at Pender Correctional Institution.
+A maid discovered Graham’s body at around 12:30 pm on July 20.
+This was around the same time her mother filed a missing person report after she failed to show up for work as a corrections officer at Pender Correctional Institution.

 According to the autopsy report, Graham was clenching a penny in her left hand, and detectives found a ziplock bag containing a white powdered substance close by.